curiousgiorgos/sudoku_colver/README.md

-# sudoku_colver
+# sudoku_linear_programming_solver

-## A web-based sudoku solver using the glpk.js libary.
+## A web-based sudoku solver utilizing linear programming through the glpk.js libary.

 1. Attaching the "sudoku__board" class to an empty div and calling the setGame() function automatically creates the board.
 2. Calling ResetBoard() resets the board to  a random one from the provided board list